lipe474/projeto-compass_sales-Felipe_Ferreira_Rocha-Squad06/README.md

 > [!NOTE]
 > The Firebase configuration is in "***src/services/FirebaseConfig.ts***".
-I'm leaving the configuration data for my Firebase project to facilitate evaluation, as this repository is only intended for Compass UOL SP instructors.
+I'm leaving the configuration data for my Firebase project to *facilitate evaluation*, as this repository is only intended for Compass UOL SP instructors.
 If you want to use your own data, create a project in your Firebase account and update the value of `const firebaseConfig = { ...any code }` with your data from the [Console Firebase](https://firebase.google.com/?hl=pt).